teaching-data-science/intro2ml/chapters/chapter01-05-basics-learner.md

 ---
-title: 'Chapter 1.1: What is ML?'
+title: 'Chapter 1.5: Learner'
 description:
-  ' As subtopic of Artificial Intelligence, Machine Learning is a mathematically well-defined discipline and usually constructs predictive or decision models from data, instead of explicitly programming them.
-In this Section, you will see some typical examples of where Machine Learning is applied and the main directions of Machine Learning.'
+  ' In this Section we introduce the concept of a learner: Roughly speaking, it takes a training set and gives back a model.'
-prev: null
+prev:
 next:
 type: subchapter
 id: 1